piranout/Funcular.ExtensionMethods/README.md

 This method exists to help correct the mismatch between string comparisons in Entity Framework versus those in ‘regular’ LINQ expressions.

-Entity Framework delegates query evaluation to SQL Server, where string comparisons are according to the database’s collation, which is most often case-insensitive.
+Entity Framework hands off query evaluation to SQL Server, where string comparisons are according to the database’s collation, which is most often case-insensitive.
 Outside of EF, however, LINQ queries (regular lambdas on objects) use case-sensitive string comparisons.

 This project includes an extension method on IQueryable<T>, queryable.AsCaseInsensitive().
 This returns an IQueryable with an interceptor for string equality comparisons, converting them from case-sensitive to StringCompare.OrdinalIgnoreCase.